 Every human being, young or old, should be provided the opportunity to achieve his/her fullest potential while participating in and contributing to all aspects of life.

-It is our mission to advocate for, support, and teach clients with developmental delays and/or disabilities to reach their potential and achieve as much independence as they desire.
+It is our mission to advocate for, support, and teach individuals with developmental and intellectual delays and/or disabilities to reach their potential and achieve their maximum level of independence.

-Our passion is to help people with developmental delays and/or disabilities to achieve whatever dreams their hearts desire while assuring them and their families that they have the RIGHT TO DO SO.
+Our passion is to help individuals with developmental and intellectual delays and/or disabilities to achieve whatever dreams their hearts desire while assuring them and their families that they have the right to do so.

 Their Dreams aren’t any different than anyone else’s.